cross-rs/cross/docs/environment_variables.md

   `cross` can convert it to a fully-qualified toolchain name.
 - `CROSS_CONTAINER_ENGINE_NO_BUILDKIT`: The container engine does not have `buildx` command (or BuildKit support) when building custom images.
+- `CROSS_NO_WARNINGS`: Set to `1` to panic on warnings from `cross`, before building the executables.
+  Use `0` to disable this behaviour.
+  The no warnings behaviour is implicitly enabled in CI pipelines.

 All config file options can also be specified using environment variables.
 For example, setting `CROSS_BUILD_XARGO=1` is identical to setting `build.xargo =